0xd6cb6d73/ThreatIntelligenceDiscordBot/README.md

 # Swarmified version

-*Preliminary setup
+* Preliminary setup
--Put your api keys into some files somewhere
+- Put your api keys into some files somewhere
--Create the docker swarm if you don't already have one (https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/), it can be a single node
+- Create the docker swarm if you don't already have one (https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/), it can be a single node
--Create the swarm secrets
+- Create the swarm secrets
 ```
 docker secret create <secret name> <path to file containing secret>
 ```
--Adjust the docker-compose.yml file to fit the secret names to those you chose -Build the docker images
+- Adjust the docker-compose.yml file to fit the secret names to those you chose
+- Build the docker images

-*To build the images
+* To build the images
 ```
 cd <project root>
 docker build -t vxug-discordintelbot:XXX ./DiscordIntelBot
 docker build -t vxug-telegramintelbot:XXX ./TelegramIntelBot
 ```

-*To start the stack
+* To start the stack
 ```
 docker stack deploy -c ./docker-compose.yml <stack name>
 ```